Essencesei/Reflection-Sphere/README.md

 # ReflectionSphere

 ReflectionSphere is a user-centric blogging platform designed for introspective expression and collaborative sharing.
-This project, built using Next.js, Prisma, and PostgreSQL, enables users to post captivating images accompanied by descriptive narratives.
+This project, built using Next.js, Prisma, and MongoDb, enables users to post captivating images accompanied by descriptive narratives.
 Integrated with Google authentication, users have full control over their contributions, allowing seamless editing and deletion of their posts.
 Join our community-driven platform and engage in a space where diverse thoughts converge, fostering an exchange of unique perspectives and reflections.

 ## Features